David Hill, AIA, Interim Head of the North Carolina State University School of Architecture

 David taught studios at the Boston Architectural College, Harvard University Graduate School of Design’s Career Discovery Program, and design studios as an adjunct professor at NC State before joining the faculty full time.
 He has served on awards juries for the Boston Society of Architects, AIA South Carolina and Georgia, and as a guest juror at the University of Michigan, Carnegie Mellon University, the University of Texas – Austin, Tulane University, and UNC-Charlotte.
 He recently participated in the Visiting Teacher Programme at the Architectural Association in London.

-David holds a Bachelor of Environmental Design in Architecture and Bachelor of Architecture from NC State University, and he earned a Masters in Architecture from the Graduate School of Design at Harvard University where was awarded the Faculty of Architecture Design Award.
+David holds a Bachelor of Environmental Design in Architecture and Bachelor of Architecture from NC State University, and he earned a Master in Architecture from the Graduate School of Design at Harvard University where was awarded the Faculty of Architecture Design Award.

 Andrew Fox, ASLA, PLA, North Carolina State University Faculty Scholar